 Workflow Server has a set of two APIs for integration:

 Workflow Server can be used in a microservice architecture, integrated via a bus or directly with your application.
 You can read more on that here.

 We have prepared a swagger description for our APIs.

 Workflow Server can process about 200 requests per second on a typical 4 GB RAM server.
-Response time of a single request is about 20ms.
-Performance does not degrade up to several million records with default database server settings.
+The response time of a single request is about 20ms.
+Performance does not degrade with up to several million records with default database server settings.
 Custom database server settings are required for larger volumes of data.
 Performance can vary drastically depending on your schemes.
 We have prepared SoapUI tests so that you can test performance yourself.
 You can download them here.
 Please, note, that Workflow Server without a license key processes data in a single thread.

 DisableTimeManager parameter of other servers to